Pain To Get Away From Pain

-Maybe that’s why some of us CrossFit.
+Maybe that’s why some of us work out so hard.
 We go into the pain to make the heartbreaking ache of this life more manageable.
 To get out of our heads and away from the dark memories that live there, sprinkled among new pains that freshly echo.
-We go into the pain to get out of pain.

 Some people probably think that’s messed up.
 That’s okay.
 We all deal however we can.

 But maybe if you’re lucky in this world, sometimes you get to choose your pain: CrossFit, running, lifting, a physical something.
 And when you’re unlucky, the pain chooses you: your son’s death, your daughter’s anger, a baby’s cry that went silent, or the beautiful love that left you with only her memory and nothing else, a steady rain that falls in your life daily, one that you just can’t escape, no matter how many umbrellas you carry, and now your clothes are sodden and your feet trudge slowly, slowly — slip, slosh — across the dark, glittering street.